 Introduction

 Since the first days of invasion and dispossession, securing basic access to shelter, food and other necessities of life has been a recurring struggle for many Australians.
-This set of resources focuses on case studies and stories of how communities have organised to secure housing, financial and other support for the unwaged and those on low incomes.
+This set of resources focuses on current campaigning organisations as well as case studies and histories of how communities have organised to secure housing, financial and other support for the unwaged and those on low incomes.

 The campaigns detailed here exposed the structural issues at the root of poverty and homelessness and forged community power and solidarity in response to them.
 In doing so they challenged negative and paternalistic myths which ‘blame the victim’.